adi230306/Capstone_project_MAT496/README.md

 Overall, I'm satisfied with what I've built.
 It helped me revisit and practically implement all the topics I learned during this course.
 The project successfully transforms a simple topic query into a comprehensive, cited article through an automated, multi-stage process that demonstrates real-world application of LangGraph principles.
 While I recognize there's always room for enhancement (like adding more sophisticated search strategies or additional quality checks), the core functionality works as intended and provides a solid foundation for future extensions.

-I may be a bit unsatisfied with the current simplicity of some components and wish I had more time to polish certain features, but given the constraints, I believe I've created a meaningful application that genuinely showcases the power of LangGraph for building complex, stateful AI workflows.
+I am a bit unsatisfied with the current simplicity of some components and wish I had more time to polish certain features.
+I would have liked to implement a chat component to edit the article in real time by taking input from the user in a chatbot style, but I was not able to implement that due to the given time constraints.

 ## Project Workflow